|

 "Caribbean Tsunamis: "In the past 500 years, the Caribbean region has had devastating tsunamis causing incalculable damage.
 It is an area of relatively high seismicity, and although tsunamis are not the chief natural hazard, they have the potential to produce catastrophic regional disasters.
 "Today the necessity for awareness is of paramount importance.
 Tectonic forces continually build stress - until the inevitable release of strain that may trigger a tsunamigenic earthquake.
 The lack of a major tsunami in the past 57 years is due to a relative lack of relief of built-up energy, and the potential extent of the stress release grows as time elapses.
 The long period without relief of seismic stress buildup only increases the ominous threat of a devastating tsunami that could result from a sudden seafloor cataclysm. |

 NONE of these supposed 'Ice Age Peculiarities' could have been achieved solely by the action of Ice moving horizontally across hilly terrains.
 The nature of Ice is such that it cannot move uphill, and, as recent scientific surveys have concluded that there were never any huge mountains at the North Pole for ice-sheets to have slid down, ONLY the turbulent waters of mega-tsunami could have brought together such jumbles of life-forms, and forcibly jammed them into the small, tight places we find them today ...
-Was there really an Ice Age?
-Or are the Deluge Traditions and Flood Myths of antiquity based on a sounder ancient science: Tsunami
+Was there really a Pleistocene Ice Age?
+Or are the Deluge Traditions and Flood Myths of antiquity based on a sounder ancient understanding of: Tsunami Of course, it is always possible that an ocean-impact-related tsunami abruptly ended the Pleistocene Ice Age.

 One of the best resources for understanding the Official Tsunami Monitoring Centres : International Tsunami Information Centre Yuzhno-Sakhalinsk Tsunami Warning Center National Geophysical Data Center - Tsunami Database